novacode-nl/odoo-formio/formio_mail/README.md

-The extension computes the value of the specified form components after submission and if the value of a components holds a valid mail address it tries to send a pdf report.
+The extension computes the value of the specified form components after submission and if the value of a components holds a valid mail address it tries to send a PDF report.

 Form components need to be specified by it's key: